DIY Floral Garland Using Coffee Filters

 In addition, I only wanted mine to be lightly stained.
 I’m concerned that the brown filter may be a little dark.

-However, had I realized the filters needed to be stained, I would have done that before attaching them to the ribbon.
+However, if I had realized that the filters needed to be stained, I would have done that before attaching them to the ribbon.

 I’ve used coffee to stain fabric for an aged look and recently used it to age labels for vintage bottles.